tdolz/hierAgeStrucEDM/README.md

         - Simulation2_data.csv
         - Simulation3_data.csv
     - Outputs:  pairwise_rho_outputs/
-        -lagged_correlation_supermatrices.csv
+        - lagged_correlation_supermatrices.csv
-        -lagged_correlation_sim_stats.csv
+        - lagged_correlation_sim_stats.csv
-        -dyrho_sim_stats.csv
+        - dyrho_sim_stats.csv
-        -dyrho_supermatrices.csv
+        - dyrho_supermatrices.csv
-- TotalAbundance_comp.R  Takes a subset of the simulated time series comprise of 30 years and 20 age classes and compares fitting a model trained on an index of total abundance (summed total of all age classes prior to model input) to a hierarchical model fit to all 20 age classes with the resulting predictions for each age class summed a posteriori.
+- `TotalAbundance_comp.R`  Takes a subset of the simulated time series comprise of 30 years and 20 age classes and compares fitting a model trained on an index of total abundance (summed total of all age classes prior to model input) to a hierarchical model fit to all 20 age classes with the resulting predictions for each age class summed a posteriori.
     - Inputs: simulated_data/
         - Simulation1_data.csv
         - Simulation2_data.csv
         - Simulation3_data.csv
     - Outputs: modelcomparison_outputs/thirtypoints.csv

 - `empirical_analysis.Rmd` fits models to empirical data and visualizes model fits. does the analysis that compares hierarchical, mixed age, and single age, and total abundance models for the empirical data.
 Does the pairwise rho analysis for the empirical data and visualises those fits.
     - Inputs:  empirical_data/